silitics/rugpi/www/docs/bakery/index.md

 In the future, we plan to leverage Linux user namespaces to isolate the build and the system from the host without requiring elevated privileges.[^privileges]

 [^privileges]: Existing tools use different approaches to set up an environment that looks like the final system without requiring privileges.
-For instance, Yocto uses a tool called [Pseudo](https://git.yoctoproject.org/pseudo/about/) (an alternative to the better-known tool [Fakeroot](https://manpages.debian.org/bookworm/pseudo/fakeroot.1.en.html)), to intercepts calls to system APIs via `LD_PRELOAD` and thereby fake a root environment.
+For instance, Yocto uses a tool called [Pseudo](https://git.yoctoproject.org/pseudo/about/) (an alternative to the better-known tool [Fakeroot](https://manpages.debian.org/bookworm/pseudo/fakeroot.1.en.html)), to intercept calls to system APIs via `LD_PRELOAD` and thereby fake a root environment.
 This approach has limitations, for instance, it does not work with statically-linked binaries and also does not allow starting services binding sockets to ports below 1024.
 Rugix Bakery strives to provide a container-like environment by using Linux namespaces and process isolation which does not suffer from the same limitations as existing approaches and thereby mimics a real system more closely.